 The stunning ice formations of Glacier Grey

-Ascend to one of the best viewpoints and capture photographs of Glacier Grey
+Ascend to one of the best viewpoints and capture photographs of Grey Glacier

 Start the day with a hike along the park's famous suspension bridges.
 Later in the afternoon, you'll board the Grey III catamaran for a tour of Grey Glacier, which feeds the lake of the same name.
 You'll cruise across the waters to the glacier's face, which towers over the shore.
 Grey Glacier is part of the Southern Patagonian Ice Field, and at its peak, its walls are 98 feet (30 m).
 Of course, you'll have ample time to snap photos.